GENERAL

 stories that were recognizably science fiction.
 But instead of reading

-short fiction by the above-mentioned writers, I have chosen three novels---novels
+short fiction by the above-mentioned writers, I have chosen for this course several novels to guide us through science fictions many forms.

-three novels are designed to show how the genre evolved up through and
+Three of the novels in this class are designed to show how the genre evolved up through and

 including the career of H. G. Wells.
+Two novels are also added that fall into the "scientific romance" subgenre, novels that came out when Hugo Gernsback was starting his publishing empire.
 In fact, Hugo Gernsback once described

-science fiction as literature written in the mode of Edgar Allen Poe,
+science fiction (as he envisioned it) as literature written in the mode of Edgar Allen Poe,

 Jules Verne, but particularly H. G. Wells.